VladimirKalachikhin/Galadriel-map/README.md

 11. [A Man OverBoard feature](a-man-overboard)
 12. Optimised for E-Ink screens [Dashboard](#dashboard)
 13. [Control the GaladrielCache Loader](#the-galadrielcache-loader)
-14. English or Russian interface, dependent of browser language settings
+14. English or some other languages interface, dependent of browser language settings

 * [Work on OpenWRT](#work-in-openwrt)